Dennis Wise: Newcastle United

 On 29 January 2008, Newcastle United announced that Wise would be joining the club as Executive Director (Football), an advisor to the board on footballing matters, reporting directly to the club chairman Chris Mort.
 Although speculated to be in the role of Director of Football or General Manager, the job is thought to be more restricted, involving transfers, scouting and youth development, alongside simultaneous appointment of Tony Jimenez as Vice-President (Player Recruitment) and Jeff Vetere as Technical Co-ordinator, following the earlier shock return of first team manager Kevin Keegan.
 Keegan had previously expressed disquiet with the concept of a Director of Football, both in commenting about the previous Newcastle manager Sam Allardyce, and latterly the proposition of Newcastle owner Mike Ashley appointing one during his tenure at the club.

 Wise's role, as stated by Ashley, was to be a '"football-related" executive director'.
 In a February 2008 interview, Mort revealed that Newcastle had "heard on the grapevine" that Wise was considering a "move upstairs".
 Wise was selected as his relative youth and being a "bundle of energy" suited the new role that would involve "travelling around Europe and further afield".
 Wise, with Vetere, was tasked with helping identify young players for approval by first team manager Kevin Keegan.
 Wise's role would also entail him helping develop the academy.

 The departure of Keegan from the club, on 4 September, saw Wise, Jimenez (who left the club on 9 October) and club owner Ashley come under mounting pressure from the club's supporters to quit.
 Wise left Newcastle on 1 April 2009.
+Following the situation that led to his departure, Wise admitted that "it has all had a damaging effect on my career".

 Como 1907

-On 9 May 2019, the Northern Italian team Como 1907 entrusted him with the role of technical consultant on behalf of SENT Entertainment, the consortium that had taken over the Larian company a few months earlier.
+On 9 May 2019, the Italian team Como 1907 entrusted him with the role of technical consultant on behalf of SENT Entertainment, the consortium that had taken over the club a few months earlier.
 In February 2021 he rose to the role of sole administrator, replacing Michael Gandler.
 Wise left the club in July 2024.